ducalex/retro-go/README.md

 # Known issues
-- Sound distortion in NES with volume above 5
+An up to date list of incompatible/broken games can be found on the ODROID-GO forums.

 # Future plans
-- CMake support (esp-idf 4.0)
 - Rewind
 - Netplay (In progress)

 # Compilation
-The official esp-idf version 3.3 is required and it is recommended to apply the `esp-idf-sdcard-compat.diff` patch located in the assets folder.
+The official esp-idf version 3.3 or 4.0 is required and it is recommended to apply the sdcard-fix patch located in the tools folder.
+Both make and cmake are supported.

-_Note: It is possible to use esp-idf 3.2 but changes to sdkconfig will be necessary._

 ## Build Steps:
 1. Build all subprojects: `./build_all.sh`